djmattyg007/freiner/README.rst

 *******
 |ci| |codecov| |pypi| |gitter| |license|

-*limits* provides utilities to implement rate limiting using various strategies and storage backends such as redis & memcached.
+*Freiner* provides utilities to implement rate limiting using various strategies and storage backends such as Redis & Memcached.

 History
 -------